hammerspacecouk/hammerspacecouk.github.io/_posts/2017-07-01-tube-alert.md

 Page wrapper.

-In the Lambda function the Node cannot understand JSX syntax, so the code is compiled through Babel and put into `build/app.js` which is imported into [WebappController](https://github.com/hammerspacecouk/tubealert.co.uk/blob/v2.0.0/src/controllers/WebappController.js)
+In the Lambda function Node cannot understand JSX syntax, so the code is compiled through Babel and put into `build/app.js` which is imported into [WebappController](https://github.com/hammerspacecouk/tubealert.co.uk/blob/v2.0.0/src/controllers/WebappController.js)
 ```javascript
 const App = require('../../build/app.js'); // Load the compiled App entry point
 ```

-The status data is entered, and passed straight into redux.
+The status data is fetched, and passed straight into redux.
 Redux allows the application to not have to care where the data source is.

 ### Service worker